TSltd/lydia-print-head/README.md

 ### Firmware

-- For now, we base all on Arduino based and existing PlasticHub firmware framework, in particular we will use Controllino-Mega which gives us Ethernet and RS485
+- For now, we base all on Arduino based and existing PlasticHub firmware framework, in particular we will use [Controllino-Mega](https://www.controllino.biz/product/controllino-mega/) which gives us Ethernet and RS485.
+The board has been proven reliable and robust (ideal for prototyping).
 - VFD and PID control is mapped to Serial communication which might accept G-Code
 - VFD will be Omron-M2X series since we can use existing code.
 The VFD also supports Modbus (rather difficult).